mmakgakga/OM_Repo/README.md

 * Run the CountryAPI
 * Open the Country-app
-* Under components, open the Endpoint component and update the uri with the APIs
+* Under components, open the Endpoint component and update the porrt number to match that of the API